 That ends my list, but before we part, lets get rid of some Canadian myths like…Canada is always cold.
 Sure, parts of Canada are cold, but we have areas that have a moderate climate and we do enjoy the beach in the summer!
 Also, not all of our police patrol on horses wearing bright red outfits with large brown hats.
 Our Royal Canadian Mountain Police will wear these outfits for ceremonial or official reasons, but I can assure you, even I would pop out my camera if a Mountie was to appear mid day in my Canadian town.

-And since we’re on the subject check out this hilarious video by Stewart Reynolds, who goes by the name ‘Brittlestar’ he explains what we celebrate on July 1st.
+And since we’re on the subject check out this hilarious video by Stewart Reynolds, who goes by the name ‘Brittlestar’ he explains what we celebrate on July 1st and what Canada is Known For.
 He also has many more videos worth watching.